Apostille Services in Florida Explained: What You Need for International Documents

 Improper notarization

-Incorrect notary wording
+Incorrect wording

 Submitting copies instead of originals

-Using outdated or invalid documents
+Using outdated documents

 Apostille Services and Notarization: How They Work Together